python-control/python-control/doc/develop.rst

-  - The Python built-ins occur frequently and are capitalized, and so the additional formatting doesn't add much and would be inconsistent if you jump from the User Guide to the Reference Manual (eg, to look at a function more closely via a link in the User Guide).
+  - The Python built-ins occur frequently and are capitalized, and so the additional formatting doesn't add much and would be inconsistent if you jump from the User Guide to the Reference Manual (e.g., to look at a function more closely via a link in the User Guide).